GoPlausible/algorand-remote-mcp/README.md

 - `decode_obj`: Decode msgpack bytes to an object
 - `compile_teal`: Compile TEAL source code
 - `algorand_mcp_guide`: Access comprehensive guide for using Algorand Remote MCP

+### Cryptographic Tools
+- `create_keypair`: Create a new Ed25519 keypair in HashiCorp Vault
+- `get_public_key`: Get the public key for a keypair from HashiCorp Vault
+- `sign_data`: Sign data using a keypair in HashiCorp Vault
+- `verify_signature`: Verify a signature using a keypair in HashiCorp Vault

 ## Available Resources